kit-ipe/SoCks/README.md

 - **project -> import_src [optional]**: The pre-built block package to be imported for this block.
 This information is only used if the value of *source* is *import*.
 Options are:
   - The URL to a file online.
 In this case the string must start with `https://` or `http://`.
   - The file URI of a local file.
 In this case the string must start with `file://`.
+- **project -> defconfig_target**: The default configuration of the Linux kernel to be used.
+This default configuration is the basis for any project-specific customizations.
 - **project -> add_build_info**: A binary parameter that specifies whether build-related information should be built into the Kernel.
 If it is set to `true`, SoCks creates a file with build related information encoded in a C-array in the source repo under `include/build_info.h`.
 This file can then be used to add this information to the `/proc` filesystem of the Kernel.
 - **project -> patches**: A list of patch files that are automatically applied to the build sources (*project -> build_srcs*) by SoCks.
 SoCks will automatically add new patches here if you create them with the command `create-patches`.
 Patch files must be located in `src/kernel/patches`.
 - **project -> config_snippets**: A list of configuration snippet files that are automatically attached to the build sources (*project -> build_srcs*) by SoCks.
 SoCks will automatically add a new configuration snippets here if you create it with the command `create-cfg-snippet`.
 Configuration snippet files must be located in `src/ramfs/config`.